Spatiotemporal bursting in simulated cultures of cortical neurons: Discussion

 \section{Discussion}

-This paper presented results from closed-loop simulations of neuron-activity-driven network development and the full spiking activity of all neurons in that developing network.
-This work used the simplest neuron/synapse models, and model of network development, that duplicated the salient features of \textit{in vitro} burst development \citep{kawasaki_simple_2014}---leaky integrators with synapses that include facilitation and resource depletion.
-We used this model to simulate development of networks from initially dissociated neurons and examined how spiking activity evolved along time towards stationarity.
+This paper presented results from closed-loop simulations of neuron-activity-driven network development, capturing the full spatiotemporal spiking activity of all neurons.
+This work used the simplest neuron/synapse models and network development rules that duplicate the salient features of \textit{in vitro} burst development \citep{kawasaki_simple_2014}---leaky integrators with synapses that include facilitation and resource depletion.
+While our previous investigations using this model were confined to analyzing macroscopic temporal behaviors, the spike-level spatial resolution here enabled us to examine how spatially localized spiking activity and wave propagation evolved along time towards stationarity.
 We also examined the dependence of that activity on two parameters: (1) the fraction of inhibitory neurons and (2) the average spiking rate at which neurite outgrown/retraction was stable.

 From these simulations, we can draw a number of conclusions, detailed in the following subsections, regarding the robustness of the bursting behavior, the nature of bursting as a network phenomenon, the spatiotemporal patterns of individual bursts, the evolution of individual bursts and burst origination as network connectivity changes, and the relationship between burst origination and local excitatory drive within the network.